 5.7.2 The Mesolithic period reflects a society of hunter-gatherers active after the last Ice Age.
-The ESHER HER has no record from this period.
 The ESHER has no records from this period within the assessment area as the area was likely to have been underwater during this period.
 Therefore, the potential for finding remains that date to this period within the confines of the development site is considered low.